Leadership in America

 Please join us as we welcome Michael Bell, PhD (COL, USA, Ret.), Executive Director of the World War II Museum’s Institute for the Study of War and Democracy.
 He is a combat veteran, historian, and strategist and holds a MA and a PhD in American history from the University of Maryland, College Park and a MS in national security strategy from the National Defense University, where he was a distinguished graduate of the National War College.

-Dr. Bell’s talk will be followed by personal remarks from Margaret Chase Hager, daughter of Lieutenant Colonel Clarence Ryland “Kip” Chase who was attached to the headquarters of General Douglas McArthur.
+Dr. Bell’s talk will be followed by personal remarks from Margaret Chase Hager, daughter of Lieutenant Colonel Clarence Ryland “Kip” Chase who was attached to the headquarters of General Douglas MacArthur.

 Standard Bearer Donors and up* — Complimentary